Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 With the diminishing temperature making it difficult to continue living at Graveney's church hall, Caravan are encouraged by friends to move to London, they do, but this proves to be a bad move, for they have nowhere to live.
 In desperation they have to sleep in their van, until they find an empty house to squat in.
 After six weeks, they elect to return to Canterbury.

-house in Stodmarsh Road, just outside Canterbury, renting a
+Stodmarsh Road, just outside Canterbury, renting a nearby

 [06] Birmingham, Mothers [supporting Eire Apparent]